miloszmisiek/ci_p2_tictactoe/README.md

 - As a user, I want to have a fair game.
 - As a user, I want to play mobile if I must travel.
 ## Wireframes
-[Balsamiq](https://balsamiq.com/) was used to create wireframes as a part of project planning.
+[Balsamiq](https://balsamiq.com/) was used to create wireframes as part of project planning.
 They were used to discuss the concept of the website with a designated Code Institute mentor.
 The final project differs in some places from the original concept presented below to improve UX or responsiveness of the site.

 ### Landing Page
 ![Landing Page](/assets/images/readme/home.webp)